My name is Oriane Cohen.

 Former human intelligence operative and war correspondent.

-Creator of the Grey Zone™, the Quantum Framework™, and the 4 Societal Archetypes - proprietary frameworks designed to read power in complex environments.
+Creator of the Grey Zone®, the Quantum Framework®, and the four power attractors - proprietary frameworks designed to read power in complex environments.

 I work with decision-makers operating in high-stakes, high-complexity environments where conventional frameworks fail.